Bloomberg pulls out of US presidential race, backs Biden | DW | 04.03.2020

 The billionaire has announced he is dropping out after a disappointing Super Tuesday.
 Bloomberg has offered his support to Joe Biden's bid as Elizabeth Warren cast doubt on her candidacy.

-Billionaire Mike Bloomberg dropped out of the Democratic party's presidential race on Wednesday after .
+Mike Bloomberg dropped out of the Democratic party's presidential race on Wednesday.

+The billionaire's announcement came after suffering a string of electoral defeats on Super Tuesday, the most notable day on the primary calendar.

 Read more: Bernie Sanders has a clear lead in artist endorsements